 The above strategy can easily be coded.
 We have compiled code for 60+ other free strategies on this website (the code for this rotation/momentum strategy is included, of course).
 Read here for more:

 SPY and TLT trading strategy – conclusion:

-TLT and long-term Treasuries work as a safe haven when uncertainty picks up.
-This is the reason why our SPY and TLT rotation/momentum strategy performs very well.
+TLT and long-term Treasuries often work as a safe haven when uncertainty picks up.
+This is the reason why our SPY and TLT rotation/momentum strategy performs well.

 Is it likely to continue working in the future?
 That’s of course hard to say, but we believe so, even though the rates are at an all-time low.